 Your mouth is full of different types of bacteria.
 Not brushing and flossing your teeth allow these bacteria to grow freely.
 Bacteria can form a thin, sticky film, known as dental plaque, which build-up on your gums and teeth.
-Bacteria in plaque consume food debris (carbohydrates) and produce acids that attack your teeth and irritate your gums.
+Gingivitis-causing bacteria in the plaque consume food debris (carbohydrates) and produce acids that attack your teeth and irritate your gums.
 The gum becomes inflamed, red, swollen.

 Dental plaque can usually be removed by proper oral hygiene such as brushing and flossing.
 However, if plaque is not removed, it can harden and turn into tartar, which makes it difficult to maintain good oral hygiene.
 Tartar can only be removed by your dentist.
 There are several causes of gum infection, poor oral hygiene is by far the most common.

 Smoking & Tobacco Chewing

 - Smokers have twice the risk for gum infection compared with non-smokers.

 - The longer you smoke, the greater the risk for periodontitis and tooth loss.

 - The success rate of the treatment is less in smokers compared with non-smokers.

 Hormonal changes during pregnancy, puberty, and the menstrual cycle are one of the common causes of gum infection in women.
 Hormones are essential for your body’s normal process.
 They help with:

 - Regular appetite and mood.

 - Ensure proper function of organs.

 The imbalance of both estrogen and progesterone during puberty, menstrual cycle, and pregnancy increase the risk of gum infection, which is known as pregnancy gingivitis.